12th Infantry Division "Sassari": World War I

 The division's lineage begins with the Brigade "Sassari" raised in preparation for Italy's entry into World War I on 1 March 1915 with the 151st Infantry Regiment and the 152nd Infantry Regiment, which were manned by reservists from Sardinia.
-The brigade fought on the Italian front and for their conduct the brigade's two infantry regiments were awarded twice Italy's highest military honor, the Gold Medal of Military Valour.
-After the war the regiments raised during the war were dissolved, with the exception of those, who had been awarded a Gold Medal of Military Valour.
+The brigade fought on the Italian front and for their conduct the brigade's two infantry regiments were awarded twice Italy's highest military honor, the Gold Medal of Military Valor.
+After the war the regiments raised during the war were dissolved, with the exception of those, who had been awarded a Gold Medal of Military Valor.

 In autumn 1926 the brigade assumed the name of XII Infantry Brigade and received the 12th Infantry Regiment "Casale" from the disbanded Brigade "Casale".
 The brigade was the infantry component of the 12th Territorial Division of Trieste, which also included the 34th Artillery Regiment.
 In 1934 the division changed its name to 12th Infantry Division "Timavo".
 On 15 May 1939 the division ceded the 34th Artillery Regiment to the 13th Infantry Division "Montenero" and received the newly activated 23rd Artillery Regiment.
 On 24 May 1939 the 12th Infantry Regiment "Casale" in Trieste changed its name to 73rd Infantry Regiment "Lombardia" and joined the newly activated 57th Infantry Division "Lombardia".
 On the same day the division dissolved the XII Infantry Brigade, with the two remaining infantry regiments coming under direct command of the division, which changed its name to 12th Infantry Division "Sassari".
 A name change that also applied to the division's artillery regiment.